soywiz-archive/kaifu2x/README.md

 step, but shifted.
 So we only have 3 new values that we have to read from memory in each step.

 #### Parallelize

+Reduced from 24 seconds to 12 seconds in a MBP13@2.4ghz

 This one is pretty straight forward: and it is to parallelize work in threads.
 I have tried several places for parallelizing to reduce the overhead.